cc-archive/vocabulary-legacy/README.md

 ![screenshot_2](readme_assets/screenshot_2.png)
 Styleguide shows the various colors tokens that are part of the library.

+## Contributing code

+For instructions regarding contributing code to the project, read the file `DEVELOPMENT.md` in the repository.

 ## Disclaimer

 This project is still under development and as a consequence of the fact, users of the library should be expect to encounter bugs.
 Feedback and bug reports are welcome, fixes and patches even more so.